tgrant59/pydante/README.md

 ##How to Install

  - Request access to DANTE from www.webdante.com
- - Put the xml database in the root directory
+ - Put the xml database in the root directory and make sure it is named "dante-v1.0.xml"
  - Install the Natural Language Toolkit (NLTK): http://www.nltk.org/ OR pip install nltk
  - Install pywsd: https://github.com/alvations/pywsd (you may have to make some slight changes to make it function in Python 2.7)